junxit/us-congress-bills-111/metadata.md

 - 2010-11-15 — Introduced in House
 - 2010-11-15 — Introduced in House
 - 2010-11-15 — Referred to the House Committee on Science and Technology.
+- 2010-11-16 — Considered under suspension of the rules. (consideration: CR H7471-7472)
+- 2010-11-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1714.
+- 2010-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-16 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution.
+- 2010-11-16 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7471-7472)
+- 2010-11-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7471-7472)